StefanKubsch/AmigaCoding/README.md

 http://sun.hasenbraten.de/vbcc/

 vbcc is still under development (last version is from 2019) and works pretty well and is simple to use. vbcc is available on nearly all platforms and perfect for cross-compiling.
+It also contains vasm and vlink for the assembler handling.

 You´ll find a complete development environment for Windows under "Development".